Carl-Henric/MS1/README.md

 ### Colours
 **Fonts**: The colors that have been used in fonts are three different shades of blue (#155399;#57A5FF;#3789E6;) and light-orange (#E6A737;).
 The orange colour is used for the contact section just to make it even more visible.

-**Backgrounds**: For the different sections there are three different colours: Black, white and beige (ededeb).
+**Backgrounds**: For the different sections there are three different colours: black, white and beige (#ededeb).
 Focus is on readability and make the content contrast to the background in a nice looking way.

 ---
 ## Wireframe